GTPCNZ

 • The full model caveat:

-This is a source-informed parameterised scaffold and educational explainer.
-It is not a real-data calibrated forecast and should not be used to claim precise fiscal savings, hospital-demand reductions, workforce effects, or implementation impacts.
+This is a public-data anchored benchmark and educational explainer.
+It is not linked-data calibrated and not a patient-level forecast.
+It should not be used to claim precise fiscal savings, hospital-demand reductions, workforce effects, or implementation impacts.

-• A short reader guide explaining the difference between reference scenarios and toy slider settings.
+• A short reader guide explaining the difference between reference scenarios and educational slider settings.

 • A short guide to reading the dashboard.